alexirpan/alexirpan.github.io/_posts/2017-08-11-openai-dota-2.markdown

 that are hard to define.

 * **Learning algorithm:** Probably [PPO](https://blog.openai.com/openai-baselines-ppo/).
-It works well, and it supports continuous control, which may be good for mouse movement.
+It works well, and it supports continuous control, which may be a better fit for mouse movement.

 * **Training time:** "Two weeks real time", except that says basically nothing for how many machines they used, whether they were able to run the